RolandSzaboDesign/Portfolio/README.md

 # Portfolio
-The Personal Website of Roland Szabó, Frontend Designer.
+The Personal Website of Roland Szabó, Senior Web Designer.
 Hand-crafted in HTML & CSS.
 Generated with Eleventy.
 Served by Netlify.

 ## Deploy Status